tomdoeslinux/PixaPencil/README.md

 - Clear canvas tool
 - Color picker tool
 - Find and replace by color tool
+- Eraser tool
 - Pixel grid (can be disabled or enabled)
-- Eraser tool
 - Pixel perfect mode (not 100% stable)
 - Undo
 - Redo
 - Zoom in
 - Zoom out
-- 10 awesome filters
+- 5 awesome filters
 - Custom color palettes
 - Ability to select from 5 different brushes
-- Ability to select custom colors from HEX code or RGB sliders
+- Ability to select custom colors from hex, rgb, hsv, or a color picker
 - Ability to unfavorite/favorite projects
 - Ability to export projects to a PNG/JPG file
 - Ability to rotate the canvas 90 degrees clockwise and anti-clockwise, as well as 180 degrees